Social Impact Within and Beyond the Firm

 Our Diversity & Inclusion Strategy

 Knowing that diverse and inclusive teams generate better ideas and reach more balanced decisions, we seek to leverage the unique backgrounds of our employees to meet the needs of a broad range of clients and to best engage the communities in which we operate.
+In an open letter to employees, President and CEO Seth Bernstein outlined our firm’s next steps and continued commitment to a more diverse and inclusive AllianceBernstein.

 Implement new recruitment processes that enable more effective access to diverse candidates.